The most unique area in Mykonos Town is known as Little Venice.

-Alternatively you can board the water taxi.
-Its departing point is Platis Gialos beach and it approaches 7 of the most popular beaches on the island: Ornos, Paraga, Paradise, Super Paradise, Agrari and Elia.
+Alternatively, you can board a water taxi.
+Its departing point is Platis Gialos beach and it approaches 7 of the most popular beaches on the island: Ornos, Paraga, Paradise, Super Paradise, Agrari, and Elia.
 For one ticket to the beach plus a return ticket, the price is 10 €.
-If you want access to numerous beaches, a one day ticket costs 20 €.
+If you want access to numerous beaches, a one-day ticket costs 20 €.

 Note: The popular beaches get very crowded.
 It is highly recommended to book your Sunbeds online in advance!

-Some of the beaches that you need to include in your things to do list are:
+Some of the beaches that you need to include in your bucket list are:

-The bay of Paradise, has been a tourist hotspot since the 1980's and it houses beach bars and clubs.
+• Paradise Beach: The bay of Paradise has been a tourist hotspot since the 1980s and it houses beach bars and clubs.
 It enhances its partying ambiance with daily events by world-class DJs.
 While enjoying its crystalline waters, you may also visit the watersport facilities available for an adrenaline boost.
 The best thing to do is pack your best swimsuit and get ready to dance the evening away!

-Situated next to Paradise Beach, Super Paradise can be reached via a water-taxi or bus.
-Its quite vivid throughout the summer season.
+• Super Paradise Beach: Situated next to Paradise Beach, Super Paradise can be reached via a water taxi or bus.
+It is quite vivid throughout the summer season.

-Kown as Greece's most queer-friendly bay, it attracts travellers from around the world, especially during high season, when numerous night-long parties are organized on the beach.
+Known as Greece's most queer-friendly bay, it attracts travelers from around the world, especially during high season, when numerous night-long parties are organized on the beach.

-One of the most popular beaches on the island lies only 4km away from the Town of Mykonos.
-It is famous for its luxury beach bars, restaurants and resorts.
+• Psarou beach: One of the most popular beaches on the island lies only 4km away from the Town of Mykonos.
+It is famous for its luxury beach bars, restaurants, and resorts.

-Mykonos is known for its luxurious attitude, posh facilities and top-quality accommodation.
-Such an ambience is maintained at the leading boutique hotels and villas of the island.
+Mykonos is known for its luxurious attitude, posh facilities, and top-quality accommodation.
+Such an ambiance is maintained at the leading boutique hotels and villas on the island.

-Some of the best hotels are Cavo Tagoo, Kensho, Bill and Coo & Mykonos Grand Resort.
+Some of the best hotels are Cavo Tagoo in Tagoo, Kensho in Psarou, Bill and Coo in Megali Ammos & Mykonos Grand Resort in Agios Ioannis.